 Attention!
-Google has update the HTML and CSS code of YouTube several times since this post was written, so please check out the latest update below.
+Google has updated the HTML and CSS of YouTube several times since this post was written, so please check out the latest update below (currently 17 NOV 2013).

 So, the default size of the video player on YouTube is quite small.
 I know, right?

 Expanded view is much better.
 Tell me about it!

 But why doesn’t the damn website remember you switching to expanded view yesterday?
 Because it just doesn’t offer the functionality.

 I am about to change that and rock your world.

 After I got bored with the default font families and font sizes of the Default, Text Body and Heading styles, I tried changing them permanently.
 But just pressing F11, modifying certain styles and Applying isn’t enough for Libre Office to remember your specific choices.

 Contemplation of the problem

 Sometimes it’s a pain to add 32-bit drivers to the Additional Drivers section when you install a printer on a 64-bit Windows machine and share it in your network, because of compatibility with the 64-bit drivers which needs both bit-versions of the drivers to go with the same name.